selforganising/book/topics/testing.md

 In pseudo-code, a test might look something like this:

-    describe('For a User, the home page'):
-        it('should actually exist')
+    describe('When a User goes to the home page'): it('should actually exist')
         it('should display the message, "Hello, Camden Town"')